Rostech/DI.WeatherApp/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 ### 🧑‍🎓 Disclaimer:
 This summary on DI is based on my understanding of the DI principle (after research) and is for learning purposes.
 It's open for discussion and improvements.
+You can demo source code below.

 # Dependency Inversion
 ## 🧠 Definition